topaxi/bb-remix/slides/04-ebill.md

 - Starter came with a lot of unnecessary things
 - Remix plugins and dependency management makes upgrades harder
   - Removed custom routing module
+    - Recommendation: Use configuration based or the default directory structure
   - Explicitly overwritten several dependency versions

 ---